Nusselt number

-In thermal fluid dynamics, the Nusselt number (Nu, after Wilhelm Nusselt) is the ratio of convective to conductive heat transfer at a boundary in a fluid.
+In thermal fluid dynamics, the Nusselt number (Nu, after Wilhelm Nusselt) is the ratio of total heat transfer to conductive heat transfer at a boundary in a fluid.
+Total heat transfer combines conduction and convection.
 Convection includes both advection (fluid motion) and diffusion (conduction).
 The conductive component is measured under the same conditions as the convective but for a hypothetically motionless fluid.
 It is a dimensionless number, closely related to the fluid's Rayleigh number.

-A Nusselt number of value one (zero) represents heat transfer by pure conduction.
-A value between one (zero) and 10 is characteristic of slug flow or laminar flow.
+A Nusselt number of order one represents heat transfer by pure conduction.
+A value between one and 10 is characteristic of slug flow or laminar flow.
 A larger Nusselt number corresponds to more active convection, with turbulent flow typically in the 100–1000 range.

 A similar non-dimensional property is the Biot number, which concerns thermal conductivity for a solid body rather than a fluid.
 The mass transfer analogue of the Nusselt number is the Sherwood number.

 Definition

-The Nusselt number is the ratio of convective to conductive heat transfer across a boundary.
+The Nusselt number is the ratio of total heat transfer (convection + conduction) to conductive heat transfer across a boundary.
 The convection and conduction heat flows are parallel to each other and to the surface normal of the boundary surface, and are all perpendicular to the mean fluid flow in the simple case.

 where h is the convective heat transfer coefficient of the flow, L is the characteristic length, and k is the thermal conductivity of the fluid.